micheledallatorre/GoogleMaps_KML_viewer/README.md

  - Open your browser and go to the index.php file on your web server (e.g. www.mywebsite.com/mymaps/index.php)

 __TODO__
-- [ ] add options to order KML layers by name, size, etc. (maybe via a sortable JQeuery table)
+- [ ] add options to order KML layers by name, size, etc. (maybe via a sortable JQuery table)